 A Frontier known as Watery Mess: the Coast of Flanders

-At the end of the eighth century, under supervision of the wisemen Wlemar and Saxmund, customary law of the Frisians was codified, as was decreed by Charlemagne.
-It is the Lex Frisionum.
-Its jurisdiction was, among other, the land inter Flehum et Sincfalam fluvium ‘between Vlie and the River Sincfalam’.
-The River Flehum flowed into the North Sea where strait Vlie, between the islands Terschelling and Vlieland, is today.
-Sincfalam, also written as Sincfalem, is where inlet the Zwin is in Flanders.
-A border still.
-For the moment between Belgium and the Netherlands.
-Sincfalam can be translated as plain of wet lowlands.
+At the end of the eighth century, by decree of Charlemagne and under the supervision of the wise men Wlemar and Saxmund, the customary law of the Frisians was codified.
+It is called the Lex Frisionum.
+Its jurisdiction included the land between the Flehum and Sincfalam rivers 'between Vlie and Sincfalam River'.
+The River Flehum flowed into the North Sea, where the sea strait Vlie is located today, between the islands Terschelling and Vlieland.
+Sincfalam, also written as Sincfalem, refers to the inlet of the Zwin in Flanders.
+It still marks a border, currently between Belgium and the Netherlands.
+Sincfalam can be translated as 'plain of wet lowlands'.
 In other words, a watery mess.
-Waterzooi, meaning watery mess in Flemish speech, happens to be a traditional dish of Flanders.
-We noticed, not much has been written about this southern frontier of medieval Frisia.
+Waterzooi, meaning 'watery mess' in Flemish, happens to be a traditional dish of Flanders.
+We noticed that not much has been written about this southern frontier of early-medieval Frisia.
 This post is an attempt to fill in the gap.

 If you think Waterzooi is a straightforward dish, think again.
 Actually, it is quite a lot of work to prepare it.
 A lot of cutting and vigorous chop-chopping before you start boiling it into a mess.
 Voilà, your ultra-short version of the history of West Flanders!
 So, the reader has been warned before starting this long-read about the March of Flanders.